gadfly361/reagent-seed/README.md

 $ lein garden once
 ```

+*Note: if it says "Successful", but you aren't able to type anything into the terminal, hit `Ctrl-c Ctrl-c`.*

 Create a javascript file from your clojurescript files.
-*Note: if it says "Successful", but you aren't able to type anything into the termal, hit `Ctrl-c Ctrl-c`.*

 ```
 $ lein cljsbuild auto